 Are you the admin of your Facebook Page or merely a content creator?

-Do you have the password to your Instagram, Twitter, and LinkedIn account?
+Do you have the passwords to your Instagram, Twitter, and LinkedIn accounts?

 What if you have someone else making your YouTube videos?